What do I do when I arrive at practice?

 Who is able to participate?

 Skaters ages 4-14 are invited to participate in the program.
 We do expect that program participants will have some skating ability.
 Skaters must be able to stand and move independently while wearing skates.

 Are helmets required?

-Helmets are optional, BUT strongly recommended.
+For the indoor spring sessions, helmets must be worn.
+For the outdoor fall/winter session, helmets are optional, BUT strongly recommended.
 Bicycle or hockey helmets are acceptable.
 Parents may also want to consider elbow and knee pads for younger children.
 Older skater’s safety apparel is at the parent’s discretion.
 General skating ability should be a major factor when considering safety apparel.